 Paying for Home Care

-In this evaluation, your benefits, earnings, savings and assets are analysed.
-If you’re eligible for it, the council could pay for some, if not most of your care.
-The table below shows how you will be paying the care home fees depending on your capital, which is calculated using the means test:
+If you’re eligible for it, the council could pay for some, if not most, of your care.
+The council will then decide whether they will pay for the full cost of your care, they will pay for some and you will pay the rest, or you will pay for all of your care yourself.
+The table below shows how much you will put towards the care home fees depending on your capital (savings and assets), which is calculated using the means test:

 |Your Capital||How Much You Will Pay|